ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world/guide.en-gb.md

 ---
-title: Deploying a Hello World application with the OVH Control Panel
+title: 'Deploying a Hello World application with the OVH Control Panel'
 slug: deploying-hello-world
 excerpt: 'Find out how to deploy a Hello World application with the OVH Control Panel'
 section: Tutorials